vshah3376/News-WebApp-Nodejs/readme.md

 # Magazine news Blog web app with Node.js and MongoDB

-This app is developed with Node.js and MongoDB.
+This app is developed with Node.js, Python and MongoDB.
 The web app is a blog CMS.
 Everything is dynamic.
 You don't need to edit any code manually.

 ### features:

+Self-implemented summarizer based on TextRank
 Posting articles
 highlighted articles
 Slideshow of  articles